-Why do you need to add a 14th tool to your overflowing data stack?
-If you're reading these docs, you've probably put in the effort to get data into one place and help your organization use it.
+If you're reading these docs, you and your team have probably put in massive amounts of effort to get data into one place and help your organization use it.

 Unfortunately, as you store and model increasing amounts of data for more and more use cases, your stakeholders can become the first people to learn about data issues: